8 COMPONENTS WHICH YOU SHOULD DEFINITELY INCLUDE INTO YOUR COMMS STRATEGY TO ACCOMPLISH YOUR BUSINESS GOALS

 Promotion strategy incl. advertising – Depending on all above listed points, this is the phase when you have to clearly define your comm goals, focuses, directions and approaches incl. advertising comm.
 I usually summarize just a brief one-pager about it, then separately detail everything in the below pointed ‘communication mix’.

 Communications mix (promotion mix) – Which offline and online channels should be in the focus?
 What should be your priorities, what will be the best to support your sales?
-Which channels and what kind of contents would be relevant for your customers and be credible from your side?
+Which channels and what kind of content would be relevant for your customers and be credible from your side?
 Youtube or Tik-Tok would be indeed relevant to your target groups?
 What type of comm tools should you use on each platform?
 Videos, lives, blog articles, podcasts or billboards, leaflets, door talkers?
 Which types of Google ads, native ads, social media ads should be the best fit for you?
 What kind of earned channels could you benefit from?
-Communication mix answers these questions, both for short and long format.
+Communication mix answers these questions, for both short and long term.
 It is a comprehensive matrix table what I always put together and suggest to anybody else to do the same.

 5. BUDGET & ROI

 6. RISK ANALYZE